Emergency funds: Be prepared for the unexpected

 It’s never too early or too late to create an emergency fund, but the sooner you start, the more prepared you’ll be to face the unexpected.

-In some situations, it’s recommended to get guidance and support, for example, to refinance your debt or get advice to reduce your expenses and develop good savings habits.
+It’s recommended that you reach out for help in certain situations, like if you want to refinance your debt or get advice on reducing your expenses and developing good savings habits.
 Feel free to contact your Desjardins advisor if you have any questions.